uribench/software-engineering-handbook/config/metadata/README.md

 ### Introduction

 Free text providing an introduction to the subject of the hosting directory.
 An optional part.
+Markdown is allowed in the introduction.
+It will be included in the respective `index.md` file as-is.
 It is provided by a metadata file associated with the hosting directory.

 YAML item type: dictionary